tunylund/shared-state/docs/API.md

 ### Setup

+* `start(httpServerOrPort, initialState: {}, onConnect, config)` Initializes the SharedState server.
+This will open websocket and webrtc communication in the defined httpServer or portnumber.

+  * `httpServerOrPort: Server|number`: An instance of http(s).Server or a port number.
+The Server will be bound to provide a websocket interface for establishing the connections.
+This will be directly passed to Socket.io.

+  * `initialState: {}`: An object that contains the values for the initial state.

+  * `onConnect: (id: string) => any`: when a new client connects, this callback will be called with the uuid of the new client.

+  * `config: Config`: Configuration of the system.

+* `stop()`

+  Stop any active SharedState instances

+### Setup

 * `start(httpServerOrPort, initialState, onConnect, config: Partial<Config>)`

     Initializes the SharedState server.
 This will open websocket and webrtc communication in the defined httpServer or portnumber.